 Please Note: This page is a test page!!!

 Eden Guesthouse is situated in the suburb of Hadison Park in Kimberley and offers 5 fully equipped double and single bedrooms sleeping 1 to 4 persons.
 Within 2 - 10 kms of The Big Hole", Airport, Car hire, Flamingo Casino, Absa Park Stadium...

 Little Farm Self Catering Lodge is situated 3.7 km from the edge of town on the N12 Road to Cape Town in a secure, tranquil and country environment and creates a peaceful stay over atmosphere.
 The Lodge (chalets) form part of a 20 ha estate and is...

-Kathu is a town in South Africa, and the iron ore capital of the Northern Cape Province.
+Kathu Inn provides self catering chalet accommodation In Kathu.
+Kathu is the iron ore capital of the Northern Cape Province.
 Its name means "town under the trees", after the Camel Thorn forest it is situated in.
-Kathu Inn has 78 En-suite units.
+Our self catering accommodation features: A

 OppiRantje is in the Upper Karoo in Orania.
 It is a luxury well-equipped self-catering apartment with two rooms, one with double bed and the other with two single beds.
 Lounge-dining room with premium DSTV.
 WiFi is free and fast.
 Kitchenette.
 Bathroom wit

 Kameelboomkoelte offers 7 self catering chalets, graded 4-stars in Askham, the heart of the famous 'Kalahari Red Dune Route' of the Southern Kalahari and are the result of a dream created by Erick and Nina Meyer.
 Construction of their dream project turnin